- Heat Pump Installation

-Winter came early in Newburyport and the surrounding area this year, which has many homeowners looking to install new heating solutions before the true cold really arrives.
+We don't know when winter will arrive in Newburyport and the surrounding area this year, but we do know many homeowners are looking to install new heating solutions before the true cold really arrives.
 For some, furnaces are the answer, while others have embraced the ductless mini-split heat pump—one of the most modern and effective types of heating equipment available today.
 Mini-splits can work wonders, but their efficiency depends greatly on where they’re installed within the home.
 Place them in the wrong spot, and they most likely won’t perform properly.

 So, where should you install your new ductless mini-split heat pumps?
 Here are a few tips to help lead you in the right direction—let’s start with the air handler.